 My family of four (including two small kids) has never had an issue squeezing into a regular Lyft or a standard Uber (called UberX).
 For many years, we did this with one car seat and one travel booster, so we were a bit more compact than families with more than one child of car seat age.

-Between 2020 and early 2022, both Uber and Lyft changed their passenger numbers and only guaranteed that standard cars would have seats for 3 passengers.
-Most drivers at the time preferred to keep the front seat open unless absolutely necessary.
-As of late 2022, however, standard cars are back to seating 4.
-That said, I recommend that families of 4 with luggage or taking a longer trip get a bigger car if it’s an option, especially if a bigger car isn’t that much more expensive.
+While standard cars do seat 4, I recommend that families of 4 with luggage or taking a longer trip get a bigger car if it's an option, especially if a bigger car isn't that much more expensive.

 So what are the bigger car options?
 Lyft XL and UberXL both offer cars that seat 6 passengers.
 Usually these will be larger SUVs or minivans.
 If you have more people or a ton of luggage, it make be more economical or ultimately give you more space to split into two standard cars.